Harshraj584/CC-Validator/README.md

 # How It Works
 The program follows the Luhn Algorithm, which consists of the following steps:

-Input a credit card number:
+### 1) Input a credit card number:

-The user is prompted to enter a credit card number.
+- The user is prompted to enter a credit card number.
-If the user enters "exit", the program will terminate.
+- If the user enters "exit", the program will terminate.
-If the input contains non-numeric characters, the program prompts the user to enter a valid number.
+- If the input contains non-numeric characters, the program prompts the user to enter a valid number.
-Applying the Luhn Algorithm:
+### 2) Applying the Luhn Algorithm:

-Double every second digit from the right (starting from the second-to-last digit).
+- Double every second digit from the right (starting from the second-to-last digit).
-If doubling results in a two-digit number, sum the individual digits (e.g., 8 × 2 = 16 → 1 + 6 = 7).
+- If doubling results in a two-digit number, sum the individual digits (e.g., 8 × 2 = 16 → 1 + 6 = 7).

-Add all the processed numbers together.
+- Add all the processed numbers together.
-Add the sum of the remaining digits (those that weren’t doubled).
+- Add the sum of the remaining digits (those that weren’t doubled).
-If the total sum is a multiple of 10, the credit card number is valid; otherwise, it’s invalid.
+- If the total sum is a multiple of 10, the credit card number is valid; otherwise, it’s invalid.
-Output the result:
+### 3) Output the result:

-If the final sum is a multiple of 10, the program prints "Valid!"
+- If the final sum is a multiple of 10, the program prints "Valid!"
-Otherwise, it prints "Invalid!"
+- Otherwise, it prints "Invalid!"
-The process continues until the user chooses to exit.
+- The process continues until the user chooses to exit.

+# 🎯 Features
+✅ Implements Luhn’s Algorithm for card validation.

+✅ Supports continuous validation until the user chooses to exit.

+✅ Error handling for invalid (non-numeric) inputs.

+✅ Works with Visa, MasterCard, Amex, and other credit card formats.